marimo-team/marimo/docs/api/inputs/dataframe.md

 # Dataframe

-The dataframe UI element will output a visual editor to apply "transforms" to a dataframe.
-The resulting dataframe will be show below the transform editor.
-The UI output also includes the generated Python used to generate the resulting dataframe.
+The dataframe UI element outputs a visual editor to apply "transforms" to a dataframe, such as filtering rows, applying group-bys and aggregations, and more.
+The transformed dataframe is shown below the transform editor.
+The UI output also includes the generated Python used to generate the resulting dataframe, which you can copy paste into a cell.
 You can programmatically access the resulting dataframe by accessing the element's `.value` attribute.

 ```{admonition} Pandas Required
 :class: note